-Minimizing and Maximizing the Application
+Minimizing and maximizing the application window

 To minimize the application to the Windows task bar, select the command button in the application menu bar.

 To maximize the application, select the minimized application from the Windows task bar.
 Alternately, if you have a keyboard attached, switch between displayed applications by pressing Alt + Tab keys.